Hema people: Hema-Lendu ethnic tensions

 The ethnic tensions between Lendu and Hema was the primary cause of the Ituri conflict (1999-2003) which led to a collapse of state control in the region and genocidal violence.
 This was partly caused by the democratisation of Mobutu's regime which allowed the emergence of a Lendu elite before it collapsed entirely in the First Congo War (1996–97).
-However, the Rwandan Genocide was also important because the divide between Tutsi and Hutu was commonly projected over the Hema and Lendu respectively by both sides.
+However, the Rwandan Genocide was also important because the divide between Tutsi and Hutu was also commonly projected over the Hema and Lendu respectively by both sides.
 During the Second Congo War, the Hema were widely believed to have collaborated with the Ugandan occupiers and the Ituri conflict was sparked by the installation of a Hema provincial governor by the Ugandan military in Ituri.
 Ethnic militias were formed and United Nations and European Union peacekeepers were deployed.
 In the ensuing conflict the Hema-backed Union of Congolese Patriots (Union des Patriotes congolais, UPC) fought the Lendu-backed Nationalist and Integrationist Front (Front des Nationalistes et Intégrationnistes, FNI) and various smaller groups.
 Sporadic fighting has continued since 1999.
 Uganda also became involved in the fighting which was aggravated by the presence of significant gold deposits in Ituri.